 - Late fee and unsuccessful payment fee

 Upgrade is a favorite among many borrowers.
-You need at least a 600 credit score, which is higher than some options but still pretty fair.
+You need at least a 580 credit score, which is pretty fair.
 There is no specified amount of income you need to make, which is helpful, of course.
-On the downside, though, is the fact that you must have at least $800 leftover after paying your bills.
-So, technically, there is a minimum amount of income required, it just depends on your monthly bills.
+However, most borrowers make more than $30,000 per year.
+They also typically also have at least $1,000 leftover after paying bills each month.
+So, technically, there is a minimum amount of income required – it just depends on your monthly bills.

 - Help when struggling financially